henriyulianto/solmisasi-lily/docs/standard-vs-solmisasi/index.md

 ## Preferred Pitch Numbers
 {: .text-delta .fs-6 }

-In most cases of writing score/sheet music in _solmisasi_ system and based on common practices, especially in Indonesia, regardless of the key signatures being used, there are some pitch numbers which users (singers, vocal groups, or choirs) doesn't like.
+In most cases of writing score/sheet music in _solmisasi_ and based on common practices, especially in Indonesia, regardless of the key signatures being used, there are some pitch numbers which users (singers, vocal groups, or choirs) doesn't like.
 Therefore, many music authors tend to avoid using these pitch numbers.<br>
-The preferred solmisasi pitch numbers are listed below.
+The preferred_solmisasi_pitch numbers are listed below.
 {: .fs-5 }
 <img src="./preferred-pitch-numbers.png" width="400" />

 The question is: _How do we choose the pitches to be used, if the 'original' converted pitches are not the preferred ones?_
 {: .fs-5 }

 The answer would be totally based on the skill, style, and technique that the author have and use in creating Lilypond scores.
 Someone could just replace the avoided pitches with the preferred ones.
-However, if I intend to have both outputs (standard and solmisasi), I would prefer using 'tags' in my Lilypond snippets to distinguish those notes using their enharmonic equivalencies.
+However, if I intend to have both outputs (standard and _solmisasi_), I would prefer using 'tags' in my Lilypond snippets to distinguish those notes using their enharmonic equivalencies.
 {: .fs-5 }

 So, what are you waiting for?
 Let's [get started!](../getting-started/)